Turning Tabular Foundation Models into Graph Foundation Models: G2T-FM framework

-\paragraph{Classic structure-based features (SF)} We also include basic node structural characteristics~--- node degree, PageRank score and Laplacian eigenvectors.
-First two are classic node centrality measures that indicate how ``important'' a particular node is, however, they do it in very different ways.
-The node degree captures strictly local information, while PageRank also captures global information.
-Then, we compute the first $K$ eigenvectors of the graph Laplacian and consider the corresponding $K$-dimensional embeddings as additional feature vectors.
-Laplacian embeddings encode the information about the position of a node in graph relative to other nodes.
+\paragraph{Classic structure-based features (SF)} We also include basic node structural characteristics~--- node degree, PageRank score, and Laplacian eigenvectors.
+The first two are classic node centrality measures that indicate how ``important'' a particular node is; however, they do so in different ways.
+Node degree captures strictly local information, while PageRank also captures global information.
+Then, we compute the first $K$ non-trivial eigenvectors of the symmetric normalized Laplacian and consider the corresponding $K$-dimensional embeddings as additional feature vectors.
+Laplacian embeddings encode a node's position within the graph relative to other nodes.
 Thus, such node representations provide valuable information that supplements the centrality measures.

-\paragraph{Learnable structure-based encodings (PEARL)} These encodings have been proposed in~\citet{PEARL}.
-The basic idea of PEARL is to generate a random value for each node and then apply a GNN using these values as node features.
+\paragraph{Learnable structure-based encodings (PEARL)} These encodings have been proposed by~\citet{PEARL}.
+The idea of PEARL is to generate a random value for each node and then apply a GNN using these values as node features.
 Such random initialization increases the expressive power of GNNs by breaking the structural symmetries.
 This procedure is repeated $M$ times (each with new random node features) and the resulting node embeddings are averaged so that node permutation equivariance still holds in the limit. \citet{PEARL} propose using this as a learnable module, so that the encodings are trained to improve downstream performance.
-However, we noticed that PEARL encodings are also useful without training, i.e., when we use a randomly initialized GNN to obtain the node embeddings.
-Thus, this module can produce both non-learnable and learnable representations, where non-learnable representations do not require optimizing (training) any parameters.
+However, we noticed that PEARL encodings are also useful without training, i.e., when we use a randomly initialized GNN to obtain node embeddings.
+Thus, this module can produce both non-learnable and learnable representations, where non-learnable representations do not involve parameter optimization (training).

 These new features allow us to provide the tabular foundation model with information about many properties of the graph underlying the given dataset.
-We concatenate them with the original node attributes and use the resulting augmented feature vector as an input to TabPFNv2.
-The resulting model can be applied in a fully in-context regime and, as we show below, it performs on par with GNNs that are well-tuned for a single dataset.
-In finetuning regime, we jointly tune PEARL and TabPFNv2.
+We concatenate them with the original node attributes and use the resulting augmented feature vector as an input to a TFM.
+The resulting model can be applied in a fully in-context learning regime and, as we show below, it outperforms well-tuned GNNs trained from scratch.
+In the finetuning regime, we jointly tune PEARL and TFM.